cvalls/GettingAndCleaningData/README.md

 >
 The programs feeds from files on working directory and some subdirectories.
 This files are supplied but they are not included as necesary for the project .
 Every files should be stored in the working directory when the program runs

->Working Directory contains:
+Working Directory contains:

 * Features.txt		List of all features.Used for setting column names
 * Features_info.txt 	Describes all features.
 Useful for knowing variables but not for computing
 * Activity_labels.txt	Contains Description of indexed activities from y_train.txt and y_test.txt 							files
-	- Train is a subdirector withy Training data.
-It Contains -- y_train.txt  	 Training labels.
+* Train is a subdirector withy Training data.
+It Contains
+  - y_train.txt  	 Training labels.
-		-- x_train.txt		 Contains common Features for working -- subject_train.txt	 Contains Subject Data.
+  - x_train.txt		 Contains common Features for working
+  - subject_train.txt	 Contains Subject Data.
 Each row identifies the subject who performed the 							 activity for each window sample.
 Its range is from 1 to 30.
-	- Test is a subdirector with Test data.
-It Contains -- y_test.txt		 Test labels.
+* Test is a subdirector with Test data.
+It Contains
+  - y_test.txt		 Test labels.
-		-- x_test.txt		 Contains common Features for working -- subject_test.txt	 Contains Subject Data.
+  - x_test.txt		 Contains common Features for working
+  - subject_test.txt	 Contains Subject Data.
 Each row identifies the subject who performed the 							activity for each window sample.
 Its range is from 1 to 30.
 >Other files contained on the directory are not used by the program